pqnelson/calculator/README.md

 ## Future Directions

-It would be nice to refactor the code into self-contained files.
-This would be the first thing on my "to do" list.
+There should be a clean way to refactor the code.
+I split out the utility functions, but it seems like I should be able to factor our the logarithms, continued fractions, exponentiation, trigonometric functions into their respective files.
+Perhaps I need to think about this more.

 Well, since we haven't considered special functions, that might be a direction.